RyoWakabayashi/hello-worlds/README.md

 ## Set up

-If you want to use all languages at once, follow these steps
+If you want to use all languages at once, follow these steps.

-If you want to run the environment for each language, please refer to the README under the directory for each language
+If you want to run the environment for each language, please refer to the README under the directory for each language.

 ### docker